 During a mealtime treatment session, the use of sensory-rich activities prior to and during eating will be incorporated to promote mealtime success.
 Your child will be encouraged to smell, touch, and play with foods in efforts to develop a readiness to tolerate different types of foods.
 Any contact with food is a step in the right direction!
 Eating is aimed to be a pleasurable and fun experience, as foods will be progressively introduced into your child’s diet.
 Developing new eating skills is a process that will take time and practice in therapy and at home.

 If your child is an extremely picky eater or a problem feeder, we can help.
-Contact us for more information.
+Schedule a free consult call with a feeding therapist or Contact us for more information.